 Who is the author?

 Ioannis Smyrnaios is an archaeologist currently living and working in Athens.
 He was born in Greece in 1976, and his difficult-to-pronounce last name bears the signature of his Asia Minor descent.
-To his friends, he is also know as Yiannis, Yanni and Yan.
+To his friends, he is also known as Yiannis, Yanni and Yan.

 His early years